jaywcjlove/IconizeFolder/README.md

 ![Iconize Folder 3](./assets/screenshots-3.png)

-Easily customize folder colors and add icons to enhance file management clarity and efficiency.
-Choose from over 5000 symbol icons, customize color schemes, or add image icons and emojis to create personalized, visually distinctive folders.
+With this tool, you can easily customize folder colors and icons, making file management more intuitive and efficient.
+Choose from over 5,000 symbol icons, create your own color schemes, add image icons or Emojis, and even insert text in various fonts.
+Design personalized folders that stand out visually and enhance overall clarity.

 ### Features